drmlbrt/az_hornet_mapper/readme.md

 This project started as a necessity to track, monitor and create a 'tracking' map with the necessary data.

 ### Changes
-- dropped support for csv
+- csv upload only possible with clear text
 - added SQL Lite database
 - added KISS frontend
 - basic data CRUD operations (Add, Delete , Update)